-Students who would like to access the internet using their own mobile devices are welcome use our free wi-fi connection.
-Unfortunately, we do not have any computers/tablets available for students to use at school.
-If you don't have your own mobile device, please visit Chiswick library, which offers free use of PCs/tablets and is only 5 minutes away from the school.
+Free unlimited wi-fi is available on all floors.
+Unfortunately, we do not have any computers/tablets for students to use at school.
+If you don't have your own mobile device, please visit Chiswick library (see below), which offers free use of PCs/tablets and is only 5 minutes away from the school.
 Joining the library is free, but you might need proof of address.
-We will be happy to help you with this.
+We can help you with this.
 Please ask us at the school's reception.